Cleveland Indians trade two-time AL Cy Young award winner Corey Kluber to Texas Rangers: reports

 According to The Athletic, the Indians will acquire outfielder Delino DeShields Jr. and pitcher Emmanuel Clase in the deal.

-Neither team has officially announced the trade.
+The Rangers later announced the trade.

 Kluber had an injury-riddled 2019 campaign.
 He suffered a fractured arm in May after getting hit by a line drive against the Miami Marlins.
 During a rehab start in August, he was battling an abdominal injury which ended up shutting him down for the remainder of the season.